 Although in some cases the LIT might continue business operations for a short period of time to enhance the realizable value of the business assets, generally speaking entering a corporate bankruptcy means that the normal business activity will cease.

-Most business bankruptcies will be filed voluntarily.
+Most business file bankruptcies voluntarily.
 However, a creditor may petition the business into bankruptcy through the court.

 Unlike personal, in corporate bankruptcy, no asset or income can be exempt from seizure and no discharge will be given to the company unless all claims are paid in full.

-Extra attention should be given to the matters of corporate liabilities which are often twofold.
+Give extra attention to the matters of corporate liabilities which are often twofold.
 Despite a corporate veil, it is not uncommon that the downfall of the corporate business will also mean personal financial troubles for the business owners.
 Let’s explore the most notable categories of such issues.